Hannah-Ashna/Messaging-Application/Project Implementation/CodingStandards.md

 ### Formatting:
 Code formatting is arbitrary but following the same guide helps keep consistency and make code easier to understand.
 #### Line length
 A line of code should always remain under 80 characters, this helps keep the code readable and understandable.
-It will be common that function declerations and returns will exceed the 80 character limit in this case it should be broken up onto sepreate lines.
+It will be common that function declarations and returns will exceed the 80-character limit in this case it should be broken up onto separate lines.
-Parameter names should be short but clear if possible to assist in keeping code short.
+Parameter names should be short but clear if possible, to assist in keeping code short.
-Use of tabs are **prefered** in this project and should be used in favor of spaces.
+Use of tabs are **preferred** in this project and should be used in favour of spaces.
 Boolean expressions should also be broken up while the logical operators should always be at the end of the line.
 #### Class format
 Sections should be placed in order, `public, protected` and `private`.
 #### Whitespace
-Try to minimise virtical white space, you should think of them as ending to a paragraph and use them spareingly they help you seperate ideas.
+Try to minimise vertical white space, you should think of them as ending to a paragraph and use them sparingly they help you separate ideas.
 Overuse of whitespace will make code more difficult to follow.
-Simply use them where you think they are approprite such as seperateing comments and functions.
+Simply use them where you think they are appropriate such as separating comments and functions.
 ***
 ### Other C++ Features:
 #### Boost
 [Boost test guidelines](https://www.boost.org/doc/libs/1_45_0/libs/test/doc/html/utf/usage-recommendations/generic.html)
-You should use tests that are spesific and precice, try to avoid a complex test in favor of smaller tests.
+You should use tests that are specific and precise, try to avoid a complex test in favour of smaller tests.
 You should **Prefer** `BOOST_CHECK_EQUAL` over `BOOST_CHECK`.
 This is because you will see the incorrect value when the code failure.
 #### Group tests together
-You should aim to group similer tests together, and name each test so you know what it is checking to help with the debugging later on.
+You should aim to group similar tests together, and name each test so you know what it is checking to help with the debugging later on.